The Supersonic Project: The Early Evolutionary Path of SIGOs: SIGOs as GMC analogues

-With these conditions in place, the orange line in Figure \ref{fig:MassSpectrum} shows a best-fit power law to our kernel density estimate with $10^5$ M$_\odot \leq$ M$_{\rm SIGO}$ $\leq 10^6$ M$_\odot$.
-We find a best-fit mass spectrum index for SIGOs in this run of $\gamma\sim-2.3$, which is, interestingly, consistent with the mass spectrum of GMCs in the outer Milky Way, and is broadly consistent with the range of mass spectra seen in GMC populations.
+With these conditions in place, the orange line in Figure~\ref{fig:MassSpectrum} shows a maximum likelihood power law for our simulated SIGOs' masses.
+We find a best-fit mass spectrum index for SIGOs in this Run of $\xi\sim-2.4\pm0.3$, which is, interestingly, consistent with the mass spectrum of GMCs in the outer Milky Way, and is broadly consistent with the range of mass spectra seen in GMC populations, despite their differing formation routes.